pitiplash78/PreAnalyse/README.md

 Description of LaborLog:
 ---------------------------------
 The program is a simple event logger for use in labs or similar facilities.
 It allows a fast effective documentation of done work in brief description.
 The option allows e-mail notification to inform related parties.
-The output of the program can also be used during time series analysis with PreAnalyseExtended for better understanding.
-The ‘log-file’ is stored in XML format.
+The output of the program can also be used during time series analysis with PreAnalyseExtended for to get time relevant information according the time series.

 The binaries are found in **‘Releases’**!
 After description is found **‘Assert’** providing the download option.